What we learned from the UW Huskies’ 35-7 victory over BYU

 After the Huskies shut out BYU for nearly the entire game, Washington ranks No. 1 in the nation in scoring defense.
 Their No. 1 QB ain't bad, either.
 Beat writer Adam Jude reviews the good, the bad and any lingering questions after the Huskies' 35-7 win.

-The good, the bad and the lingering questions from the Huskies’ 35-7 rout of then-No. 20 BYU on Saturday night:
+The good, the bad and the lingering questions from the Huskies’ 35-7 rout of then-No. 20 Brigham Young on Saturday night:

 THE GOOD